Six Greenpeace Non Violent Direct Actions

-If you are applying to attend a NVDA training course (.doc), then try to imagine what taking part would really be like.
-Think about the issues, follow the links, think about the risk of arrest, the early morning start but also the contribution these actions make to winning Greenpeace campaigns.
+If you are applying to attend a NVDA training course, try to imagine what taking part would really be like.
+Think about the issues, about the risk of arrest and the early morning starts, but also the contribution these actions make to winning Greenpeace campaigns.

 When the action was over there were a total of 24 arrests.
 Arrested individuals were detained for up to 24 hours, were photographed, fingerprinted and had their DNA taken.
-Subsequently 18 volunteers pleaded guilty at the magistrate's court, recieving a mixture of fines and community service.
-The trial of the 6 remaining activists, and the jury's not guilty verdict became world wide news and the subject of a Nick Broomfield documentary.
+Subsequently 18 volunteers pleaded guilty at the magistrate’s court, receiving a mixture of fines and community service.
+The trial of the 6 remaining activists, and the jury’s not guilty verdict became worldwide news and the subject of a Nick Broomfield documentary.

 2. Polar Bears Occupy Cairn Energy’s Headquarters

 In July 2011, 60 activists (50 of which were dressed as polar bears) occupied Cairn Energy’s Edinburgh headquarters.
 Their purpose was to look for Cairn’s elusive ‘Arctic oil spill response plan’, and to take supporter messages to the heart of the company.

 Activists barricaded themselves in rooms and locked-on to desks and each other.
 Police used angle-grinders to remove locked-on activists.
 Multiple arrests were made and 17 activists appeared in court in connection with the protest.

 3. Aurora Visits Shell